prasunakunasani/AAFCSpringLearning/Spring-demo-annotation/README.md

 ###### S1 Section 8, Lecture 75 - How to inject properties file using Java annotations
 **FAQ: How to inject properties file using Java annotations**
-- This solution will show you how inject values from a properties file using annotatons.
+- This solution will show you how inject values from a properties file using annotations.
 The values will no longer be hard coded in the Java code.
 1) Create a properties file to hold your properties.
 It will be a name value pair.
     - New text file:  src/sport.properties
 ```properties